 Eye round roast with onions is one of those dishes our mom made on stove-top and usually made it when it was blistering cold outside, or on a lazy Sunday.

 Keep in mind, this recipe is not one of our quick and easy ones.
-For this recipe, you will need about one hour, from start to finish to slowly cook this eye round on stove top.
-But the extra time and effort is definitely worth it!
+For this recipe, you will need about one hour, from start to finish to slowly cook this eye round on stovetop.
+But the extra time and effort are definitely worth it!

 Can We Make This is a Slow Cooker or Instant Pot?